- 1 Positions/Appointments

 “Flip-> Cut -> Post -> Press: A Crash Course in Performance, Digital Media and the Internet,” at Prelude ‘10.
 New York 2010.

 Mobilizing Historic Geodata: Hack NYC’s Past.
-Participated in working session to develop possible uses for NYPL’s experimental urban-scale historical gazetteer called The New York City Chronology of Place (NYC-CoP).
+Participated in a working session to develop possible uses for NYPL’s experimental urban-scale historical gazetteer called The New York City Chronology of Place (NYC-CoP).
 New York, 2013. (invited participant)

 THATCamp Digital Writing (New York 2014), DH and Theatre Research: An ASTR Unconference(Dallas 2013) THATCamp NYC (New York 2012), THATCamp CHNM (Fairfax, VA 2010, 2011, 2012), THATCamp Pedagogy (Poughkeepsie, NY 2011).Regular attendee and session leader at unconferences.
-Sessions participated in include publishing in digital age, collaborative software in the humanities, digital media and material culture, games and teaching and learning, digital media and archives, digital materiality, and open source and open access scholarship.
+Sessions participated in include publishing in the digital age, collaborative software in the humanities, digital media and material culture, games and teaching and learning, digital media and archives, digital materiality, and open source and open access scholarship.

 Cyberinfrastructures for Humanities, Arts and Social Sciences: A Summer Institute (CI-HASS).
-Participated in conference at San Diego Supercomputing Center on ways of implementing computing infrastructure in humanities and social sciences.
+Participated in a conference at San Diego Supercomputing Center on ways of implementing computing infrastructure in humanities and social sciences.
 San Diego, 2006. (competitive selection)

 Media and Beyond.
 Corporealities and Crises: IPP Performance and Media Studies Summer School at Johannes Gutenberg Universität.
 Presented paper “The Secret of Technological Space” and participated in two-week graduate student conference.
 Mainz, Germany, 2004. (competitive selection)

 Curricular Development in Digital Humanities, Media Studies, and Interdisciplinary Studies

 - Helped redevelop program’s main mission